Seneca people: Involvement in the American Revolution

-The Iroquois were involved in numerous other battles during the American Revolution.
+The Haudenosaunee were involved in numerous other battles during the American Revolution.
 Notable raids like the Cherry Valley massacre and Battle of Minisink, were carefully planned raids on a trail laid out "from the Susquehanna to the Delaware Valley and over the Pine Hill to the Esopus Country".
 In 1778 Seneca, Cayuga, Onondaga, and Mohawk warriors conducted raids on white settlements in the upper Susquehanna Valley.
-Although the Iroquois were active participants, Seneca like Governor Blacksnake were extremely fed up with the brutality of the war.
+Although the Haudenosaunee were active participants, Seneca like Governor Blacksnake were extremely fed up with the brutality of the war.
 He noted particularly on his behavior at Oriskany, and how he felt "it was great sinfull by the sight of God".

 Warriors like Blacksnake were feeling the mental toll of killing so many people during the American Revolution.
-As Raphael noted in his book, "warfare had been much more personal" for the Iroquois before the American Revolution.
-During the revolution, these once proud Iroquois were now reduced to conducting brutal acts such as the killing of women and children at the Cherry Valley massacre and the clubbing of surviving American soldiers at Oriskany.
+As Raphael noted in his book, "warfare had been much more personal" for the Haudenosaunee before the American Revolution.
+During the revolution, these once proud Haudenosaunee were now reduced to conducting brutal acts such as the killing of women and children at the Cherry Valley massacre and the clubbing of surviving American soldiers at Oriskany.
 Although Seneca like Governor Blacksnake felt sorrow for their brutal actions, the Americans responded in a colder and more brutal fashion.
 This retaliation came in the Sullivan Expedition.

-The planning of the Sullivan Expedition began in 1778 as a way to respond to the Iroquois victories and massacres.
+The planning of the Sullivan Expedition began in 1778 as a way to respond to the Haudenosaunee victories and massacres.
 This plan came about from the complaints of New Yorkers at the Continental Congress.
-The New Yorkers had suffered from the massive Iroquois offensives from 1777 to 1778, and they wanted revenge.
+The New Yorkers had suffered from the Haudenosaunee offensives from 1777 to 1778, and they wanted revenge.
 Besides the brutal battles described previously, the New Yorkers were especially concerned with Joseph Brant.
 Joseph Brant had Mohawk parents and British lineage, and at a young age, he was taken under the superintendent for Indian affairs.

 Brant grew to be a courteous and well-spoken man, and he took up the fight for the British because of harassment and discrimination from the Americans during the lead-up to the American Revolution.
 Thus, Brant formed a military group known as Brant's Volunteers, which consisted of Mohawks and Loyalists.
 Brant and his band of volunteers led many raids against hamlets and farms in New York, especially Tryon County.
-As a result of Brant's exploits, the Iroquois offensives, and several massacres the Iroquois inflicted against colonial towns, in 1778 the Seneca and other western nations were attacked by United States forces as part of the Sullivan Expedition.
-George Washington called upon Continental Army General John Sullivan (general) to lead this attack upon the Iroquois.
-He had received anywhere from 3000 to 4500 soldiers to fight the Iroquois.
+As a result of Brant's exploits, the Haudenosaunee offensives, and several massacres the Haudenosaunee inflicted against colonial towns, in 1778 the Seneca and other western nations were attacked by United States forces as part of the Sullivan Expedition.
+George Washington called upon Continental Army General John Sullivan (general) to lead this attack upon the Haudenosaunee.
+He had received anywhere from 3000 to 4500 soldiers to fight the Haudenosaunee.